WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - Use the **`baseline` value** to align text in relation to the biggest text in a given row.

   - Do not be afraid of nesting `flexbox` declarations.
-For example, if you wish to use `baseline` and then center the elements, yoy have to nest the `flexbox` declarations.
+For example, if you wish to use `baseline` and then center the elements, you have to nest the `flexbox` declarations.

 - Use the `align-self` (secondary axis) to manipulate a given child.